What are aji panca peppers?

 Where can you buy aji panca?

-If you’re exploring Peruvian cuisine, you’ll no doubt pick up aji panca.
-But even if you aren’t, the flavors of this chili are so unique that its well worth experimenting with in the kitchen.
+If you’re exploring Peruvian cuisine, you’ll no doubt pick up this chili.
+But even if you aren’t, the flavors of this chili are so unique that it’s well worth experimenting with it in the kitchen.
 It can really add life to your food with just a simple sprinkle.